hagax8/ancestry_viz/README.md

 --missing --missing_strategy median \
 --random_state 8 --crossvalidate
 ```
-This will give you per-class reports.
+This will give us per-class reports.
 Default class priors are equiprobable (cf. --prior option), which is generally only OK if classes are balanced.
 For imbalanced classes, use "--prior estimated" option.

 ## Train on provided data and project a test set onto the map:
-The great thing about generative topographic mapping (GTM) is that you can project external test sets on the map without having to re-train the map.
+The great thing about generative topographic mapping (GTM) is that we can project external test sets on the map without having to re-train the map.
 The ugtm package also includes some nice functions for classification models and generates posterior probabilities for test set individuals (--test) to belong to a specific class, based on the class labels (--labels) of the training set (--data).

 ```